 You can also visit Playa del Carmen as part of a Caribbean cruise.
-I came ashore in Playa while sailing on Royal Caribbean’s Oasis of the Seas.
+I came ashore in Playa de Carmen for the first time while sailing on Royal Caribbean’s Oasis of the Seas.
 A lot of guests chose to stay on the island of Cozumel where we made port, but I jumped ship and took the forty minute ferry ride across to the Yucatan.
 I made a wise choice.

 Note: if you are adding a trip to Playa del Carmen to a cruise, be sure that you are very wary of ferry times and the cruise ship’s scheduled departure.
 The cruise ships do NOT delay if they’re missing a few guests.

 Something that makes Playa del Carmen really unique are the types of accommodations available.
 There are, of course, big hotels in the city that you can book, but then there are also a good number of smaller boutique hotels and inns.
 You can have a totally low key trip to Playa del Carmen by booking one of these.